manuelmacaj/ToDoAngular/README.md

 ## Insert a To-Do
 ![Poster 1](media/REDME%20FILE/InsertToDoScreen.png)
+This section allows you to create a To-Do.
+The send button works if you logged in your account.

 ## See all To-Do
 ![Poster 1](media/REDME%20FILE/allToDoScreen.png)
+This section allows you to see the own To-Do List.
+Each To-Do element has a background color:
+- `Green` means that this task is completed;
+- `Red` means that this task isn't completed yet;
+Other thing is the Tab on top the To-Do List:
+- `All ToDo tab` is the section where you can see all the To-Do list;
+- `ToDo tab` is the section where you can see  all the uncompleted ToDo;
+- `Completati tab` is the section where you can see all the completed To-Do;

 ## Edit a To-Do
 ![Poster 1](media/REDME%20FILE/DetailToDo.png)
+This section allows you to edit a To-Do selected from the list:
+- update button: update status and/or text;
+- deleted button: delete the To-Do from DB;
+- Go Back button: return to To-Do List.

 ## Development server